blast

 It’s Credential Renewal Season!!

 AGK Credential holders, you will be receiving an email from the General Council at the beginning of November with instructions on how and where to renew your ministry credentials.
-If you do not have an email on file with the national office or internet access, please contact Melanie at the AGK Network office to request your renewal packet.
+If you do not have an email on file with the national office or do not have internet access, please contact Melanie at the AGK Network office to request your renewal packet.
 You will need to renew between November 3-December 31st (by 11:59am CST) to avoid incurring late fees.
 All renewals received between January 1-15th will incur additional late fees, and all credentials not renewed by the January 15th deadline will lapse.

-• $100 Amazon Gift Card-renewed between Nov.
+$100 Amazon Gift Card-renewed between Nov.
 1-15th

-• $50 Amazon Gift Card-renewed by December 1st
+$50 Amazon Gift Card-renewed by December 1st

-• $25 Amazon Gift Card-renewed by December 15th
+$25 Amazon Gift Card-renewed by December 15th

 Each drawing is separate, so the earlier you renew, the more chances you have to win!